getser/mp3numr/README.md

 Program to shuffle and number .mp3 files.

 """
-Cleans names of all .mp3 files in home folder: If file has some digits, '.', '-', '_' or ' ' at the begining - they will be removed.
+Cleans names of all .mp3 files in home folder: If filename has some digits, '.', '-', '_' or ' ' at the begining - that digits and symbols will be removed.

 Numbers all .mp3 files in home folder (if user decides), by inserting the text from '001. ' to 'XXX. '